andrisimonetti/SLR-ML-toolkit/README.md

 ## Download the files
-- Dowload all the files in the folder
+- Dowload all the files in the same folder

 or